Philadelphia Eagles: Logo and uniforms

 For the 1933 and 1934 seasons, the Eagles colors were light blue and yellow.
 In 1935, they added green to their uniforms and for several decades, their colors were kelly green, silver, and white.
 In 1954 the Eagles, along with the Baltimore Colts, became the second team ever in the NFL to put a logo on their helmets, with silver wings on a kelly green helmet.
 In 1969 the team wore two helmet versions: Kelly green with white wings in road games, and white with kelly green wings at home.

 From 1970 to '73, they wore the white helmets with Kelly green wings exclusively before switching back to Kelly green helmets with silver wings.
 By 1974, Joseph A. Scirrotto Jr. designed the silver wings within a white outline, and this style on a kelly green helmet became standard for over two decades.

 From 1948 to 1995, the team logo was an eagle in flight carrying a football in its claws, although from 1969 to 1972, the eagle took on a more stylized look.

 In 1973, the team's name was added below the eagle, returning to its pre-1969 look.
 Both the logo and uniforms were radically altered in 1996, when the primary kelly green color was changed to a darker shade, officially described as "midnight green".
 Silver was practically abandoned, as uniform pants moved to either white or midnight green.
 The traditional helmet wings were changed to a primarily white color, with silver and black accents.
-The team's logo combination (the eagle and club name lettering) also changed, with the eagle itself limited to a white (bald eagle) head, drawn in a less realistic, more cartoon-like style, and the lettering changed from calligraphic to block letters.
+The team's logo combination, the eagle and club name lettering, changed, with the eagle itself limited to a white bald eagle head, drawn in a less realistic, more cartoon-like style, and the lettering changed from calligraphic to block letters.
 The eagle head is the only NFL logo to "face left" which causes the right side of the logo to present a stylized "E".

 Since 1996, the team has made only minor alterations, mostly related to jersey/pants combinations worn during specific games.
 For example, in 1997, against the San Francisco 49ers, the team wore midnight green jerseys and pants for the first of only two occasions in team history.
-The second occasion was in 2002, during the final regular season game at Veterans Stadium, a win over the division-rival Washington Redskins.
-A year later, in the first two games of the 2003 season (both home losses, to the Tampa Bay Buccaneers and New England Patriots), the Eagles wore white jerseys with white pants.
+The second occasion was in 2002, during the final regular season game at Veterans Stadium, a win over the division rival Washington Redskins.

+In the first two games of the 2003 season, both home losses, to the Tampa Bay Buccaneers and New England Patriots, the Eagles wore white jerseys with white pants.
 After that, the white jerseys along with white pants were worn exclusively during preseason games from 2004 to 2011, with the exception of 2007 and 2010.